 NH – The United States Marshals Service – NH Joint Fugitive

-the “Fugitive of the Week,” Pickard was aired on WTPL-FM, WNTK-FM,
+featured as the “Fugitive of the Week,” which was aired on WTPL-FM,

-WTSN-FM, WEMJ-FM, The Union Leader, The Nashua Telegraph, The Patch,
+WNTK-FM, WTSN-FM, WEMJ-FM, The Union Leader, The Nashua Telegraph, The

-“Fugitive of the Week” continues to be a very successful tool that has
+The “Fugitive of the Week” continues to be a very successful tool that

 implementation in 2007.
 Additionally, the “Fugitive of the Week” was

 distributed statewide to all law enforcement officers in New Hampshire.

 Today, members of the U.S. Marshals Fugitive Task Force followed

 up on the multiple tips indicating that Meserve was residing at a